Classic Tomato Soup

 - Freshly grated Parmigiano-Reggiano

-- In a large nonreactive pot (see note), heat the olive oil and 2 tablespoons of butter over medium-low heat.
-When butter is melted, add the onions and cook over medium-low/medium heat, stirring occasionally, until soft and translucent.
-Do not brown.
+- In a large nonreactive pot (see note), heat the olive oil and 2 tablespoons of the butter over medium-low heat.
+When the butter is melted, add the onions and cook over medium heat, stirring occasionally, until soft and translucent.
+Do not brown; reduce heat if necessary.
 Add the garlic and cook for a few minutes more, stirring to be sure garlic does not burn.
-Add the flour and continue cooking and stirring for 1-2 minutes more.
+Add the flour and continue cooking and stirring for 1 to 2 minutes more.

-- Add the chicken broth, tomatoes, sugar, thyme, 1 teaspoon salt and 1/2 teaspoon pepper.
+- Add the chicken broth, tomatoes, sugar, thyme, 1¼ teaspoons salt and ½ teaspoon pepper.
 Bring to a simmer over medium-high heat while stirring to make sure that the flour is not sticking to the bottom or sides of the pan.
-Reduce heat to low, cover and simmer for about 30 minutes.
+Reduce the heat to low, cover the pan, and simmer for about 40 minutes.

-- Use a hand-held immersion blender to puree soup until very smooth.
-Alternatively, let the soup cool slightly and puree in batches in a blender.
-Be sure to crack the lid or remove the center cap to allow steam to escape.
-Rinse the pot and return the soup to pot.
-Season to taste with salt and pepper (it depends on the chicken broth you use, but I usually end up adding about a teaspoon more salt and several grinds of pepper).
-Stir in remaining 2 tablespoons of butter.
-Ladle soup into bowls and garnish with fresh basil, croutons, and a generous sprinkling of Parmigiano- Reggiano if desired.
+- Using a hand-held immersion blender, purée the soup until very smooth.
+(Alternatively, let the soup cool slightly and purée in batches in a blender.
+Be sure to crack the lid or remove the center cap to allow steam to escape.)
+Taste and adjust seasoning with salt and pepper.
+Stir in the remaining 3 tablespoons of butter.
+Ladle the soup into bowls and garnish with fresh basil, croutons, and Parmigiano-Reggiano, if desired.
 (Nutritional information below does not include optional garnishes.)